whateverforever/ada-2019-project/index.md

 ![Meat consumption per day and income](images/demographics_meat_weight-income.png)

 We notice a few things: Lower income people with an income of less than 15K per year tend to buy more meat that people that earn between 75-149K.
 On the one hand, this seems counter-intuitive, since meat can be very expensive.
 On the other hand, nowadays many cheap meat products from factory farming exist.
 However, if we check with our data, we see that meat in fact is more expensive than the rest, with a median price of $3.50, versus $2.66 for food in general.
+We use the median since the prices are heavy-tailed.

 Another interesting observation is that the lowest meat consumption comes from the high-income bracket of 200-249K.
 The consumption is significantly lower than of the beforementioned income brackets.